top of page

 Winning

-The team with the higher score at the end of the game wins; no win-by-2.
+Games are played to time, not points.
+The team with the higher score at the end of the time wins.

 If the score is tied when the timer ends and the horn blows, one additional point is played, but has a maximum time of 3 minutes.
 A sideline player must set a phone timer.
 After 3 minutes, the game is a draw.